Yes, you, too, can manage a server. It’s easy!

 To make your applications run as fast as possible, Moss configures your websites to use optimizations such as HTTP/2 and OCSP Stapling, among others.
 It also cares about security, setting up firewalls, installing security updates, managing user permissions, and controlling SSH/SFTP access to your servers.

-Vepp offers a set of web panels that help you maximize the performance, flexibility, and security of your VPS-hosted website while minimizing administration efforts.
+Vepp offers a set of web panels that help you maximize your VPS-hosted website’s performance, flexibility, and security while minimizing administration efforts.
 Whether you are a website owner, a marketer, or an eCommerce administrator, with Vepp, you can manage your WordPress websites on a server without spending hours configuring domains, mailboxes, and SSL certificates.

 Vepp’s panels offer simplified management, with fast access to all the critical components of your website.
 You also have reliable security tools at hand, including antivirus, backups, and strong SSL certificates.
 An availability checker gives you extra confidence that your websites will constantly be working smoothly, while the live traffic stats keep you informed about how’s your online business going.